britive/terraform-provider-britive/docs/index.md

   ```

 ~> If you have **both** valid configurations in a config file and provider config, then the provider config will override its counterpart loaded from the config file.

+### Rate Limiting (Not Yet Enabled)

+The provider automatically handles rate-limited responses (HTTP 429) from the Britive API, retrying with exponential backoff and full jitter.
+When a response includes a `Retry-After` header, that value is used as the wait time (clamped to `retry_wait_min`/`retry_wait_max`).
+The built-in defaults are tuned for normal usage and require no configuration.

+~> Rate limiting is enforced server-side by Britive and is **not yet enabled**.
+Until it is enabled on your tenant, this retry behavior is inactive and there is nothing to configure.

+The following advanced arguments are available but are **not** intended for general use:

+* `max_retries` - (Optional) Maximum number of retry attempts for rate-limited requests.
+Defaults to `10`.

+* `retry_wait_min` - (Optional) Minimum wait time in seconds between retries.
+Defaults to `1`.

+* `retry_wait_max` - (Optional) Maximum wait time in seconds between retries.
+Also caps the value honored from a server `Retry-After` header.
+Defaults to `600`.

+~> These arguments are provided for advanced tuning and are rarely needed.
+The defaults are recommended for most use cases; consider adjusting them only if advised by Britive support, as lowering `max_retries` or the wait bounds may cause applies to fail under heavy throttling.